integreat-io/integreat/README.md

 - `isCompleted`: A flag to signal that an ident has already been completed, so that it won't be completed again.
 Used by the `completeIdent` middleware.
 You should normally not need to set this yourself.

+The ident may also hold other custom properties, defined in the `identConfig.mapping` in the definitions passed when created a new Integreat instance.
+See description under [Idents](#idents).

 Actions are authenticated by setting an ident on the `meta.ident` property.
 It's up to the code dispatching an action to get hold of the properties of an ident